Nightmare Fuel / Felidae

-- The unfriendly deaths in the movie.
+- The numerous family-unfriendly deaths in the movie.
 This includes Felicity's decapitation, and kittens being ripped out of their mother's womb.
 And no, there is no Gory Discretion Shot.
 Then again, the deaths already happened when Francis gets to them save for Claudandus.

-- Felicity is probably the worst, by far even then Solitaire and her torn-out kittens.
-Francis finds her with her head moved to one side, staring blindly out.
-What he says later is even worse: 'It was as if, even in the moment of her death, she still was straining to see...'
+- Felicity is arguably the worst, even compared to Solitaire and her torn-out kittens.
+Francis finds her with her head torn off and moved to one side, staring blindly out.
+What he says later makes it even worse: 'It was as if, even in the moment of her death, she still was straining to see...'

 - During the cult scene, some cats get electrocuted voluntarily as part of the Claudandus ritual, getting more and more crazed with each jolt.
 Even Francis lampshades that what he's watching "is not a scene out of The Aristocats."
 In the novel Francis also mentions the Aristocats.